 What are the negative items?

 Negative items on your credit refer to anything in your payment history that could lower your score.
 It includes things like collections, late payments, charge-offs, liens, bankruptcies, repossessions, and more.
-While some of these items may be accurate or fair, millions of Americans are victims of inaccurate or unfair negative items wrongfully affecting their score.
+While some of these items may be accurate or fair, millions of Americans are victims of inaccurate or unfair negative items wrongfully affecting their credit scores.

-With Lexington Law, they have a proven system to help you repair credit.
+Lexington Law, they have a proven system to help you repair credit.

 - Analyze – review credit reports and identify any negative items

 - Address – address and challenge those negative items with credit bureaus

 - Accelerate – keep the process going to help clients reach their goals

 5 Benefits of Having a Good Credit Score

 1. Low Interest on Credit Cards and Loans